0chroma/node-robot/README.md

 node-robot
 ==========

 A node.js framework for programming robots using Node.js.
-There are adapters for communicating with the Lego Mindstorms EV3 bricks included, however, you can use any communication adapter you'd like (eg johnny-five).
+There are adapters for communicating with the Lego Mindstorms EV3 bricks over Bluetooth included, however, you can use any communication adapter you'd like (eg johnny-five).

 This started as a rewrite of [ev3-Nodejs-bluetooth-Api](https://github.com/davidyang/ev3-Nodejs-bluetooth-Api).